Ron Mix: Professional career

-He told the Chargers he wanted to play again, but they had found a replacement in Gene Ferguson.
-After Mix asked to be traded to the New York Jets, San Diego traded him to the Oakland Raiders for two high draft picks in 1970 and 1971.
-The deal was contingent upon Mix unretiring and agreeing to play for Oakland.
-He played with the Raiders in 1971.
-Then-Chargers owner Eugene V. Klein, who hated the Raiders, unretired Mix's number 74.
+Mix told the Chargers he wanted to play again, but they had found a replacement in Gene Ferguson.
+After he asked to be traded to the New York Jets, San Diego dealt him to the Oakland Raiders for two high draft picks in 1970 and 1971.
+The deal was contingent upon Mix unretiring and agreeing to play for Oakland; he played with the Raiders in 1971.
+Chargers owner Eugene V. Klein, who hated the Raiders, unretired Mix's number 74.

-He was also the general manager of the WFL Portland Storm in 1974.
+Mix was also the general manager of the WFL Portland Storm in 1974.

 Halls of fame

 In 1969 Mix was unanimously voted to the All-Time AFL Team by the Pro Football Hall of Fame, and named to the Chargers Hall of Fame in 1978.

 He was voted to the Pro Football Hall of Fame in 1979.
 Mix was also elected a member of the International Jewish Sports Hall of Fame in 1980, inducted into the Southern California Jewish Sports Hall of Fame in 1990, inducted into the National Jewish Sports Hall of Fame in 2008, and inducted into the Jewish Sports Hall of Fame of Northern California in 2010.
 He was the second player from the AFL to be inducted into the Pro Football Hall of Fame.
 Lance Alworth was the first in 1978.